 Insight 2020 identified that thought leadership is a key priority for marketers, it also appears to be a bit of a sweetheart subject in the marketing press right now so I thought it would be useful to provide some insight into the ‘how’ and ‘who’ of great thought leadership.

-Over the years, we have written hundreds of pieces of ‘thought leadership’ on behalf of clients.
+Over the years, we have written hundreds of pieces of ‘thought leadership’ on behalf of clients, in the role of technical authors.
 Every article we craft is written from interview with a subject matter expert and we follow a process to ensure it’s interesting, relevant and strategically aligned.

 The angle for each article is developed with one eye on the communication strategy, with a target persona in mind.
 If you speak clearly and concisely to a single persona, you are infinitely more interesting than if you speak more generically in the hope of catching the attention of everyone.The angle will often be refined and promised to an editor on an exclusive basis before the full article is written.
 Our client’s time is valuable and, we don’t want to be producing a piece of thought leadership which only appears on our client’s website or LinkedIn feed.

 A focussed, recorded interview with the subject matter expert provides us with the source material which we then craft into an article which meets the requirements of the business, the editor and the reader.
 [Occasionally, the editor chooses to take the source material and draft the article themselves].